Skip to main content

 Meaning

-Fluorite is the Genius Stone — a mesmerizing multi-colored calcium fluoride crystal that sharpens mental focus, organizes scattered thoughts, and reveals hidden dimensions of clarity and insight.
+Fluorite is the Genius Stone — a colorful calcium fluoride crystal that cuts through mental fog, organizes scattered thoughts, and sharpens focus and insight.

 Primary Healing Properties